heichblatt/heichblatt.github.io/_posts/2017-10-05-solaris-is-dead.md

 > For those unaware, Oracle laid off ~ all Solaris tech staff yesterday in a classic silent EOL of the product.

 Soon after, TheLayoff.com, a portal for recently or soon to be laid off employees, [started noticing](https://www.thelayoff.com/oracle) an [influx of now ex-Oraclers](https://twitter.com/TheLayoff/status/903323829199671299).
 Some of them reported having been notified by UPS of impending packages while others reported receiving the first actual termination notices.
-The packages’ arrivel seem to have been planned for [Labor Day](https://en.wikipedia.org/wiki/Labor_Day) which I find particulary egregious.
+The packages’ arrival seem to have been planned for [Labor Day](https://en.wikipedia.org/wiki/Labor_Day) which I find particulary egregious.

 The Register [reported on August 31](https://www.theregister.co.uk/2017/08/31/oracle_stops_prolonging_inevitable_layoffs/):